spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Note: when GPU Memory % is high but GPU Usage % is low it could be an indicator that the GPU is processing data faster than the memory available can get the data to the GPU for processing.

 **Resolving high GPU Memory %:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
-If the issue is consistent, consider increasing the size of the VM in order to increase the amount of GPU RAM available.
+If the issue is consistent, consider increasing the size of the VM to increase the amount of GPU RAM available.

 #### Video Decoder %
 Description: NVIDIA GPUs utilize hardware decoding, reducing CPU consumption and reserving it for other purposes.
 This is independent of graphics performance.
 The default time interval displayed is the last 3 hours, with data provided for every minute.